Do Go On - 544 - Aimo Koivunen; The Finnish Meth Soldier

 And fair enough, he's upset.

-But then unfortunately, that has alerted a wolverine to his presence.
+But then, unfortunately, that has alerted a Wolverine to his presence.

-And now what is a wolf.
+And it's a wolf.

-Do you know what a wolverine is?
+Do you know what a Wolverine is?

 I know it's like they've got claws that extract out or whatever.